 If you’re experiencing mild to moderate anxiety or depression, stress or insomnia, Guided Self-Help could make a positive difference to how you feel.
 A Primary Mental Health Worker will help you to make positive changes in your life over four weekly sessions, guiding you through self-help materials in the form of workbooks, and you will be supported to work through these in between sessions.

-You can be referred to our Guided Self-Help Service by your GP.
+You can be referred by your GP to our Guided Self-Help Service, or self-refer by calling Tel 029 2000 3132.

 Stress Control & ACT-ion for Living courses